emanoj1/studentdb-client/README.md

 ![](./src/docs/images/git-hub-logo-octocat.png)

 GitHub was the chosen tool to manage all source control, and it was made easier using GitHun Desktop.
-2 repositories were used - for the frontend and the backend.
+2 repositories were used - one for the frontend and another for the backend.
 ![GitHub Repos](./src/docs/images/github-repo-ss.png)

-You can view the repos here:
+You can view the repos here:👇
 **Client/Frontend**: https://github.com/emanoj1/studentdb-client
 **Server/Backend**: https://github.com/emanoj1/studentdb-server